Skip to main content

 “Maybe it’s because I come from the bush; or because my grandfather Ashley Pountney was editor of the first newspapers in north-west NSW, this award is close to my heart.”

-The National Press Club is delighted to announce that the winner of the Caroline Jones Women in Media Young Journalist’s Award for 2022 is Samantha Jonscher.
+Women in Media is delighted to announce Jessica Klein as the winner of the Caroline Jones Women in Media Young Journalist’s Award for 2024.

 wim